-Many kinds of problems may occur if you fail to take good care of your HVAC system, including proper installation and regular AC maintenance.
+There are many causes of AC unit failure, including proper installation and regular AC maintenance.
 Being negligent about your HVAC system may cause serious problems that could even cause your AC unit to stop working altogether.
-Here are some common causes of AC failure you need to be aware of.
+Here are some common causes of AC unit failure you need to be aware of.

 1. Frozen Evaporator Coils